 What is complex single ventricle?

 The term "complex single ventricle" and "uni-ventricular heart" are used to describe a group of rare heart defects, which have in common, a large single pumping chamber or ventricle instead of the usual two.
 In terms of health effects and surgical treatment, these defects are similar to two other defects described elsewhere in our site including hypoplastic left heart syndrome and tricuspid atresia.
-This group includes the more specific heart diagnoses of double inlet left ventricle and double inlet right ventricle.
+However, this group includes the more specific heart diagnoses of double inlet left ventricle, Shone’s complex, unbalanced atrioventricular septal defect, Ebstein’s anomaly, heterotaxy syndrome with single ventricle heart defects and pulmonary atresia with intact ventricular septum.

 How does this problem affect my child's health?